nodejs/node/doc/api/esm.md

 (user-provided) hook and the default hook, which is always present.
-Hook functions nest: each one must always return a plain object, and chaining happens as a result of each function calling `next<hookName>()`, which is a reference to the subsequent loader’s hook.
+Hook functions nest: each one must always return a plain object, and chaining happens as a result of each function calling `next<hookName>()`, which is a reference to the subsequent loader's hook.

 A hook that returns a value lacking a required property triggers an exception.
 A hook that returns without calling `next<hookName>()` _and_ without returning